adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 One of the supposed benefits to SPAs is speed.
 So if you want users to enjoy a fast experience, the application will need to cache pages, using memory, local storage, client-side databases or cookies.

-The application also needs to determine *when* to store and retrieve these pages from the cache.
-The application will also have to differentiate between:
+Also, the application needs to determine *when* to retrieve these pages.
+To do this it will need to differentiate between:

 * a user changing the URL (by clicking a link or typing a URL in the location bar); and
 * [manually pressing back or forward](http://stackoverflow.com/questions/2008806/how-to-detect-if-the-user-clicked-the-back-button) which is not easy to solve.